tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/06_Stu_ERC_Standards_Exploration.md

 * Why do you think `fungible` and `non-fungible` were implemented as separate contracts.

-* What contracts do you think you would want to potentially see on the list of ERCs?
+* What ERC standards would you like to see?